an4xdev/TrelloClone/README.md

 ## Requirements for use

-In its current state, the application is in production and it is recommended to run it through the IDE.
+In its current state, the application is in development and it is recommended to run it through the IDE.

 ### Required components